Skip to main content

 What’s Covered:

 Is a college degree worth it?
-According to the Federal Reserve Bank of New York, the answer is yes: a college graduate earns a 75% premium over those with only a high school diploma.
+According to the U.S. Bureau of Labor, the answer is yes: college graduates earn about 66% more than those with only a high school diploma.
 Students can further strengthen their investment in college by factoring economics—like the cost of a school—into their college decisions.

 The 10 Cheapest Colleges in Oklahoma